beratbosnak/Libft/README.md

 - **Error Handling**: Implementing robust error checking and graceful failure handling
 - **Optimization**: Writing efficient code while maintaining readability

-**Impact**: This library has been successfully integrated into subsequent 42 School projects, proving its reliability and practical value.
+**Impact**: This library has been integrated into subsequent 42 School projects, proving its reliability and practical value.

 ## 📋 Project Requirements